 Ways to Provide Value:

-✔ Create LinkedIn posts sharing industry insights
+- Create LinkedIn posts sharing industry insights and success stories

 The more value you provide, the more likely clients will see you as a trusted authority.